 Anyhow, cutting to the chase, it would really help Tom if you could follow him on Instagram at https://www.instagram.com/goldspicebyronbay/

-We’ve just returned from Dune de Pyla where we had an outstanding time with our group training to get their tandem endorsement.
-We run tandem pilot courses in May and September and always do these at Dune de Pyla in SW France where we’ve been running them successfully for the last 18 years.
+The September 2018 tandem course at Dune de Pyla was an outstanding sucess.
+We run tandem pilot courses in May and September and always do these at Dune de Pyla in SW France where we’ve been running them successfully for the last 16 years.

 There is a lot of work involved in getting your tandem endorsement but it’s also a lot of fun.
 It will challenge you but is so rewarding.
 If you think you might be interested you’ll need a Pilot rating and at least 100 hours of flying.
 In addition you’ll need to be very good at ground handling.
 During the course we’ll introduce you to a number of different inflation techniques and discuss the pros and cons of each.
 We’ll practice briefings, discuss a wide range of topics relating to tandem flying and by the time the examiner joins us on the last 3 days of your 9 day course you will be super comfortable with all aspects of tandem flying and look really slick.